Who flung dung? Ancient Scottish farming mystery revealed through fresh analysis

-They are among the first people in the land that would one day become Scotland to till the soil and farm crops to sustain them and their community.
+They were among the first people in the land that would one day become Scotland to till the soil and farm crops to sustain them and their community.

-But unlike their counterparts across the British isles, a small group of neolithic farmers appeared to have an aversion to getting their hands dirty, or at least more dirty than normal for an agricultural worker.
+But unlike their counterparts across the British isles, a small group of neolithic farmers appeared to have had an aversion to getting their hands dirty, or at least more dirty than normal for the average agricultural worker.

-New research into an almost 6,000-year-old farm at Balbirdie in Aberdeenshire has revealed that its workers did not use manure to boost their crops, and instead relied on the earth itself to deliver its bounty.
+New research into the remains of an almost 6,000-year-old farm at Balbirdie, in Aberdeenshire, has revealed that its workers did not use manure to boost their crops, and instead relied on the earth itself to deliver its bounty.

+This is despite the practice of using dung to fertilise fields being well known at the time, with a similar site in nearby Angus showing evidence of well-manured fields.

 The reasons for the ancient famers’ aversion to manure are lost to time, but archeologists probing the mystery say that it did not stop them from harvesting a good crop.